Russia is failing, Ukraine is succeeding, says US’s Blinken

 Such financing is different from previous US military assistance for Ukraine.
 It is not a donation of drawn-down US Defence Department stockpiles, but rather cash that countries can use to purchase supplies that they might need.

-The new money, along with the sale of 165 million dollars (£128 million) in non-US made ammunition that is compatible with Soviet-era weapons the Ukrainians use, takes the total amount of American military assistance to Ukraine to 3.7 billion dollars (£2.9 billion) since the invasion, officials said.
+The new money, along with the sale of $165m in non-US made ammunition that is compatible with Soviet-era weapons the Ukrainians use, takes the total amount of American military assistance to Ukraine to $3.7bn since the invasion, officials said.

 US officials said they believed the new assistance would satisfy at least some of the Ukrainians’ urgent pleas for more help.
 New artillery, including howitzers, continues to be delivered at a rapid pace to Ukraine’s military, which is being trained on its use in neighbouring countries, the officials said.

-On the diplomatic front, Mr Blinken told Mr Zelensky that Mr Biden will announce his nomination of veteran diplomat Bridget Brink to be the next US ambassador to Ukraine.
+On the diplomatic front, Mr Blinken told Mr Zelenskyy that Mr Biden will announce his nomination of veteran diplomat Bridget Brink to be the next US ambassador to Ukraine.

 A career foreign service officer, Ms Brink has served since 2019 as ambassador to Slovakia.
 She previously held assignments in Serbia, Cyprus, Georgia and Uzbekistan as well as with the White House National Security Council.
 The post requires Senate confirmation.